Criticism of the Church of Jesus Christ of Latter-day Saints

-As the church began openly practicing plural marriage under Brigham Young during the second half of the 19th century, the church became the target of nationwide criticism for that practice, as well as for the church's theocratic aspirations in Utah Territory.
+After Smith was killed, and a subsequent succession crisis, the majority of Mormons followed Brigham Young and migrated west beginning in 1847.
+As the church began openly practicing plural marriage under Young during the second half of the 19th century, the church became the target of nationwide criticism for that practice, as well as for the church's theocratic aspirations in Utah Territory.
 Young introduced policies in 1852 that discriminated against black men and women of African descent which were not reversed until 1978.
-Beginning in 1857, the church also came under significant media criticism after the Mountain Meadows Massacre in southern Utah.
+Beginning in 1857, the church also came under significant media criticism after a militia of church members murdered around two hundred children, women, and men in the Mountain Meadows Massacre in southern Utah.

-Academic critics have questioned the legitimacy of Smith as a prophet as well as the historical authenticity of the Book of Mormon and the Book of Abraham.
-Criticism has expanded to include claims of historical revisionism, homophobia, racism, and sexist policies.
-Notable 20th-century critics include Jerald and Sandra Tanner and historian Fawn Brodie.
+Academic critics have questioned the legitimacy of Smith and successors prophets as well as the historical authenticity of the Book of Mormon and the Book of Abraham.
+Criticism has expanded to include assertions of historical revisionism, homophobia, racism, and sexist policies.
+Notable 20th-century critics include Jerald and Sandra Tanner and historian Fawn Brodie, and John Dehlin in the 21st century.
 Evangelical Christians continue to argue that Smith was either fraudulent or delusional.

-Mormon apologetics organizations, such as the Foundation for Apologetic Information & Research (FAIR) and the Foundation for Ancient Research and Mormon Studies (FARMS), have been founded to counter these criticisms.
-Most of the apologetic work focuses on providing and discussing evidence supporting the claims of Smith and the Book of Mormon.
-Scholars and authors such as Hugh Nibley, Daniel C. Peterson, Orson Scott Card, and James E. Talmage are well-known apologists within the church.
+A 2023 survey of over 1,000 former church members (often called Ex-Mormons) in the Mormon corridor found the top three reported criticisms of the church that led to disaffiliation were: 1.
+Church history related to Joseph Smith; 2.
+The Book of Mormon; and 3.
+Race issues.

 Critics

-The LDS Church and Mormonism have attracted criticism from their inception to the present day.
 Notable early critics of Mormonism included Lucy Harris, Abner Cole, Eber D. Howe, and Thomas C. Sharp.
-Notable modern critics of the LDS Church include Jerald and Sandra Tanner, Richard Abanes, Richard and Joan Ostling, historian Fawn M. Brodie, Jeremy Runnells and John Dehlin.
-In recent years, the Internet has provided a new forum for critics.
+Notable modern critics of the LDS Church include Jerald and Sandra Tanner, Richard Abanes, Richard and Joan Ostling, historian Fawn M. Brodie, Jeremy Runnells, and John Dehlin.
+Expansion of Internet use also provided a new forum for critics.
+Notable collections of criticism include the CES Letter, Year of Polygamy podcast, and Mormon Stories Podcast.

 The church's 2008 support of California's Proposition 8 sparked heated debate and protests by gay-rights organizations.
 Affirmation is a group of current and former members of the LDS Church who have criticized the church's policies on homosexuality.
 Christian Apologetics and Research Ministry is a Christian organization that has criticized the church's theology.
 The Institute for Religious Research is an organization that has criticized the church, in particular the Book of Abraham.
 Numerous other organizations maintain web sites that criticize the church.